 Fred Wilson has been investing in tech companies since the late 1980s.
 We take a look at some of his most important lessons on product, management, and investing.

-At the helm of Union Square Ventures, the venture capital firm he started in 2003, Fred Wilson has backed some of the most successful internet startups through the years — with at least one billion-dollar exit in his firm’s portfolio every year since 2011.
+At the helm of Union Square Ventures, the venture capital firm he started in 2003, Fred Wilson has backed some of the most successful internet startups through the years — with at least one billion-dollar exit in his firm’s portfolio every year between 2011 and 2015.
 Among those wins were Twitter ($14.2B return), Indeed ($1.4B), and Etsy ($1.78B return).